-t version 5.9 or newer is required for all builds.
-MacOS and /indows users can download binaries from Qt Downloads [http:// -project.org/downloads] Fedora or CentOS users may need to um install qt-devel'.
-Optionally, use qt5-base.
-When in doubt, um search qt' or 'yum search qt5' may help you find the correct ackage name.
-Ubuntu users may need to 'apt-get install qtbase5ev'.
-Package names and versions in Linux frequently change, so bu may need to ask your Linux vendor for help or look in tools/ ocker for inspiration for our automated builds that use Docker. needed to communicate with use with older USB Garmins.
-For lacOS, we use an included copy.
-Fedora users may need to 'yum stall libusb-devel'.
-Ubuntu users may need to 'apt install libusbev' or look in tools/Docker for inspiration from our automated ocker builds.
+Qt version 5.12 or newer is required for all builds.
+MacOS and Windows users can download binaries from Qt Downloads [http://qt-project.org/downloads] Fedora or CentOS users may need to 'dnf install qt5-qtbase-devel'.
+When in doubt, 'dnf search qt' or 'dnf search qt5' may help you find the correct package name.
+Ubuntu users may need to 'apt-get install qt5-default'.
+Package names and versions in Linux frequently change, so you may need to ask your Linux vendor for help or look in tools/Docker for inspiration for our automated builds that use Docker.